serverless/blog/posts/2017-11-13-abcs-of-iam-permissions.md

 You can also craft [custom IAM roles](https://serverless.com/framework/docs/providers/aws/guide/iam#custom-iam-roles) for each function in your `serverless.yml`, but be advised this is an advanced feature.
 You'll need to make sure to specify _all_ permissions of your functions, including some that Serverless usually handles for you, such as the ability to write to CloudWatch logs.

 There's a [`serverless-puresec-cli`](https://github.com/puresec/serverless-puresec-cli) plugin that assists in this process.
 Puresec scans your functions to see which AWS resources they're accessing and how to automatically create least-privilege roles.
 It doesn't cover all resources yet, but it is a good start if you're interested.

+# Conclusion

+IAM permissions are complex, and there's a lot more to learn than what is covered in this article.
+We've covered the basics here and showed a few tips to get you on your way.